Skip to content

 No. Non-Muslims may walk the open esplanade and photograph the exterior of the Dome of the Rock and Al-Aqsa Mosque, but the interiors of both are open to Muslim worshippers only.

-What is the dress code for the Temple Mount? +
+What is the dress code and what can''t I bring? +

 Modest dress is required for everyone: shoulders and knees fully covered, no tight or revealing clothing.
-Security may turn away anyone dressed inappropriately.
-Bringing non-Islamic religious items or texts is not permitted, and non-Muslim prayer is not allowed on the compound under the long-standing status quo.
+Cover-ups are not provided, so come prepared.
+Non-Islamic religious items, texts and symbols are not permitted and may be confiscated at security, and non-Muslim prayer is not allowed on the compound under the long-standing status quo.

 More to see in Jerusalem